ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 {: #working-prefix-filters-cli}
 {: cli}

-You can add prefix filters when you add a new connection using the CLI.
+You can add prefix filters when you add a new connection by using the CLI.
 You can also delete them.

 ### Adding prefix filters from the CLI
 {: #adding-prefix-filters-cli}